- Canary Islands

 You can use Titsa bus lines 473 and 477 to get to the market in Playa San Juan.

 The market has 2 sections: one with food stalls, where people from the area come with local fruits and vegetables and another section with jewelry, handmade objects, souvenirs and even fake products like watches and bags.
 The Mercadillo de Playa San Juan is small compared to the one in Los Cristianos, but less crowded and with more charm.

 You will find many typical Spanish restaurants, with tapas and fresh fish on the menu.
 Also, in Playa San Juan you can enjoy the best cakes and sweets in all of Tenerife, at the bakery 100% Pan y Pasteleria.
 This place was ranked in Top 3 bakeries in Spain by the Repsol Guide.

 You can spend a day at the beautiful and secluded Abama beach, situated on the grounds of the Ritz Hotel.
-The access is free, since it is a public beach, but you have to arrive early in order to find a parking space.
+The access is free since it is a public beach, but you have to arrive early in order to find a parking space.
 A taxi is also an option if you don’t have a rental car.
-You will also find a world class golf course at Abama hotel, very popular among golf players around the world.
+You will also find a world-class golf course at Abama hotel, very popular among golf players around the world.

-In the nearby town of Guia de Isora you will also find some nice restaurants, with food typical to the Canary Islands, if you want to sample more of the local cuisine.
+In the nearby town of Guia de Isora, you will also find some nice restaurants, with food typical to the Canary Islands, if you want to sample more of the local cuisine.

 The most important fiesta and social event in Playa San Juan happens in August and it is dedicated to Virgen del Carmen.
-The whole village participates in the ceremonies and of course there is dancing and music involved.
+The whole village participates in the ceremonies and of course, there is dancing and music involved.

-Compared to the big resorts there aren't as many things to do in Playa San Juan, but its location gives you a good start point to explore the island and discover a different side of Tenerife.
+Compared to the big resorts there aren't as many things to do in Playa San Juan, but its location gives you a good starting point to explore the island and discover a different side of Tenerife.